megalus/stela/README.md

 load_order = ["embed", "file", "custom"]            # Default order for Loaders in Load Phase show_logs = true                                    # As per loguru settings. use_environment_layers = false                      # Use environment layers
+dotenv_overwrites_memory = True                     # If True, will not overwrite keys from dotenv file if they exists on environ
 ```

 ### Migrate from version 1.x